CSBioAzim/CSBioAzim.github.io/_pages/about.md

 ## Computational Epigenomics

-I would like to continue my work on understanding the system perspective of transcriptional and post-transcriptional

-gene regulation, answering questions like: What are the rules of enhancer gene targeting?
-How do structural vari- ations in enhancers effect target gene regulation?
-Which epigenetic signatures contribute to establishing cell
+I would like to continue my work on understanding the system perspective of transcriptional and post-transcriptional gene regulation, answering questions like: What are the rules of enhancer gene targeting?
+How do structural variations in enhancers effect target gene regulation?
+Which epigenetic signatures contribute to establishing cell identity?

-identity?
 Which regulatory interactions are involved in changing cell identity?